yusefnapora/minty/README.md

 # minty

-Minty is an example of how to _mint_ non-fungible tokens (NFSs) while storing the associated data on IPFS.
+Minty is an example of how to _mint_ non-fungible tokens (NFTs) while storing the associated data on IPFS.
 You can also use Minty to pin your data on an IPFS pinning service such as Pinata.

 ## Usage